pswanson2/turbo-palm-tree/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+*People in an increasingly digital world have usernames and passwords to countless webistes.
+Remembering all of their credentials can be a daunting task.
+Our program seeks to enable users to have a safe place to store all of their usernames and passwords so that they never again have to click on that dreaded "Forgot your password?" button.*

 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)

+*Password Puppy*

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.